9 tips to go green in the coffee sector

 Emphasise your sustainability efforts

 Make sure to tell your buyers about your efforts to protect the environment.
 You can do this by talking to them about your principles and how you produce your coffee sustainably.
 You can also use social media and a website to share your message.
-You can also bring your story to life and make short videos to show your efforts.
+You can also tell stories and make short videos to show your efforts.
 Make it easy for buyers to understand how your coffee is sustainable and helps the environment.
 You can attend trade fairs and events to show off your sustainability efforts.

 An example of this is the Kopakama Cooperative.
-This cooperative shows its sustainability efforts, telling about all the VSS certifications they have as well as other sustainable farming methods.
-For example intercropping and how this is helping their farmers.
-They also attend trade fairs, which helped them to gain new partners and buyers who like their sustainable coffee.
+This cooperative shows its sustainability efforts on its website.
+They list all the VSS certifications they have and mention other sustainable farming methods, like intercropping, and how this is helping their farmers.
+They also attend trade fairs.
+This has helped them gain new partners and buyers who like their sustainable coffee.

 Be transparent and ensure traceability